Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Existing decomposition results

 \section{Existing decomposition results}

 Our decomposition methods extend two kinds of existing results: (i) \citet{Kalai10}, (ii) \citet{HandR11, Candogan2011}.
 First, \citet{Kalai10} decompose normal form games with incomplete information and study the implications for Bayesian mechanism designs.
-Their decomposition is based on the orthogonal decomposition $\mathcal{L}=\mathcal{C\oplus\mathcal{Z}}$ in equation (\ref{eq:1st-two-d1}) in Proposition \ref{prop:elementary-decomp}.

-Second, \citet{HandR11} similarly provide decomposition results based on the orthogonality between common interest and zero-sum games and between normalized and non-strategic games, mainly focusing on finite games. \citet{Candogan2011} decompose finite strategy games into three components: a potential component, a nonstrategic component, and a harmonic component.
-When the numbers of strategies are the same for all players, harmonic components are the same as normalized zero-sum games, and their harmonic games, in this case, refer to games that are strategically equivalent to normalized zero-sum games.
-Also, their potential component is obtained by removing the non-strategic component from the potential part ($\mathcal{C}+\mathcal{E}$) of the games.
-Note that we can change our definition of normalized zero-sum games to their definition of harmonic games, with all the decomposition results remaining unchanged.
-Thus, their three-component decomposition of finite strategy games follows from Proposition \ref{prop:decomp-pot}, $(\mathcal{C}+\mathcal{E})\oplus(\mathcal{N}\cap\mathcal{Z})$ (see the proof of Corollary \ref{cor: Can} for more detail). \begin{cor} We have the following decomposition.
+Their decomposition is based on the orthogonal decomposition $\mathcal{L}=\mathcal{I} \oplus\mathcal{Z}$ in equation (\ref{eq:1st-two-d1}).
+Second, \citet{HandR11} similarly provide decomposition results based on the orthogonality between identical interest and zero-sum games and between normalized and non-strategic games, mainly focusing on finite games. \citet{Candogan2011} decompose finite strategy games into three components: a potential component, a nonstrategic component, and a harmonic component.
+When the numbers of strategies are the same for all players, harmonic components are the same as zero-sum normalized games, and their harmonic games, in this case, refer to games that are strategically equivalent to zero-sum normalized games.
+Also, their potential component is obtained by removing the non-strategic component from the potential part ($\mathcal{I}+\mathcal{E}$) of the games.
+Note that we can change our definition of zero-sum normalized games to their definition of harmonic games, with all the decomposition results remaining unchanged.
+Thus, their three-component decomposition of finite strategy games follows from Theorem \ref{thm:main}, $\mathcal{L}=(\mathcal{I}+\mathcal{E})\oplus(\mathcal{Z}\cap\mathcal{N})$ (see the proof of Corollary \ref{cor: Can} for more detail). \begin{cor} We have the following decomposition.